-Because few things are more frustrating as a parent than a toddler who consistently shows up late to family meetings (did we say 8 or 8:30?), Octopus by Joy is a colorful, icon-based watch for kids who can’t tell time.
+Because few things are more frustrating as a parent than a toddler who consistently shows up late to family meetings (did we say 8 or 8:30?), Octopus by Joy is a colorful, icon-based smartwatch for kids who can’t tell time.
 But, now that telling time is one of those future skills they’ll need as much as long division, it also teaches them about scheduling and getting life stuff done.
 You know, the fun part!

 As you now by know, getting kids to do stuff is always easier when you make it a game.
-The Octopus rewards them with points every time they hit the button after completing a task.
+The Octopus Watch rewards them with points every time they hit the button after completing a task.
 Ironically, it’s pretty easy to game that system.
 Aimed at 3-to-8-year olds who are just establishing a daily routine, you can go pre-order one now (earlier pre-sales are all sold out).
-Then keep watching your mail box until March 2017.
+Then keep watching your mailbox until March 2017.
 If your kid asks how they’re going to remember when it’s coming, just look down at your watch and say “ooh, look at the time!”